-They can withstand brief periods of temperatures as low as 15 degrees Fahrenheit but are killed at 23 degrees Fahrenheit or below.
+They can withstand brief periods of temperatures as low as 15 degree F. (-9 C.), but are killed at 23 F. (-5 C.) or below.
 This means you need to provide sago palm winter protection.
 The amount of care you need to take depends upon the length of the cold snap and the zone in which you live.

 Winterizing Sago Palms Outside

 Sago care in winter where temperatures do not freeze is minimal.
 Keep the plant moderately moist but do not give it as much moisture as you do in summer.
 This is because the plant is semi-dormant and not actively growing.

 Even in warmer areas, a light layer of mulch around the base of the palm offers extra sago palm winter protection for the roots and conserves moisture while preventing competitive weeds.
 If your palm is located where light freezes occasionally occur, sago care in winter should start with a 3-inch layer of mulch around the root zone.

 Prune off dead leaves and stems as they occur and feed the plant in late winter to early spring to get the growth season off to a good start.

 Covering the plant with a burlap bag or lightweight blanket is a good way of providing sago palm winter protection from short term freezes.
 Watch the weather report and cover the plant before you go to bed.
 Uncover when frost has melted in the morning.